n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 The Myanmar script is used to write multiple languages, most commonly Burmese, Mon, Karen, Kayah, Shan, Palaung, and Pali.
-In addition, Sanskrit may be written in Myanmar, so Myanmar script runs may include glyphs from the Vedic Extension block of Unicode.
+In addition, Sanskrit may be written in Myanmar, so Myanmar script runs may include glyphs from the Vedic Extensions block of Unicode.

 There are two extant Myanmar script tags defined in OpenType, `<mymr>` and `<mym2>`.
 The older script tag, `<mymr>`, was deprecated in 2005.